DaStoopidGuy/2d_platformer/README.md

 **This project is currently under development...**
 I used the raylib game library to develop it in C.

-My goal with this particular project is the learn the basics of game architecture along with how things work in C language and working with makefiles.
+My goal with this particular project is the learn the basics of game architecture along with how things work in C language and working with makefiles and/or cmake.

 ## Quickstart
 This project is now using CMake as its build system.